feluxe/cmdi/README.md

     return x * 2
 ```

-### Command Interface Wrappers and `subprocess` return codes.
+### Command Interface Function Wrappers and `subprocess` return codes.

-If you need to create a _Command Interface Wrapper_ for an existing function that runs a `subprocess` and your command depends on the `returncode` of that, you can use the `subprocess.CalledProcessError` exception to compose something.
+If you need to create a _Command Interface Function Wrapper_ for an existing function that runs a `subprocess` and your command depends on the `returncode` of that, you can use the `subprocess.CalledProcessError` exception to compose something.
 E.g.:

 ```python
 import subprocess as sp